Microlensing effects of wormholes associated to blackhole spacetimes: Abstract

 \section{Abstract}

-In this paper, we investigate the microlensing effects of blackhole-like wormholes.
-We evaluate the deflection angle upon the second order under weak field approximation with Gauss-Bonnet theorem.
-We elaborate on the deflection angle of the Ellis-Bronnikov wormhole as an example.
-Following the same procedure, we study the magnification of three typical wormholes (WH): Schwarzschild WH, Kerr-like WH, and RN WH, as well as their blackhole correspondence.
-We find that the prograde case of Kerr-like metric will lead to the multi-peaks of magnification as the mass part is compatible with the charge part.
-Moreover, the first two gentle peaks of Kerr blackhole are larger than the wormhole case by one order of magnitude, while the main peak of Kerr blackholes and wormholes are of the same order.
-For other cases, the behavior of magnification wormholes and their corresponding blackholes is similar.
+In this paper, we investigate the microlensing effects of wormholes associated to black hole spacetimes.
+Specifically, we work on three typical wormholes (WH): Schwarzschild WH, Kerr WH, and RN WH, as well as their blackhole correspondences.
+We evaluate the deflection angle upon the second order under weak field approximation using Gauss-Bonnet theorem.
+Then, we study their magnification with numerics.We find that a Kerr WH could lead to multi peaks in the magnification with certain parameters in the prograde case, while a Kerr BH predicts one peak.
+Therefore, the multi-peak feature of can be used to distinguish the Kerr WH from other compact objects.
+We also find that the magnification of RN BH will be one peak compared to RN WH, in which the magnification of RN WH is negative in some situations.
+For other cases, the behavior of magnification from wormholes and their corresponding blackholes is similar.
 Our result may shed new light on exploring compact objects through the microlensing effect.